Ritzlgrmft/ionic-feedback-module/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/ritzlgrmft/ionic-feedback-module/badge.svg)](https://snyk.io/test/github/ritzlgrmft/ionic-feedback-module)
 [![License](https://img.shields.io/npm/l/ionic-feedback-module.svg)](https://www.npmjs.com/package/ionic-feedback-module)

-tbd
+The module is thought as an easy to integrate solution for sending feedback.
+Typically, the user shakes her device, a popup opens, the user can enter what went wrong, and finally the report is sent, including some additional information like screenshot, logs, app and device info.

-A sample app using these components is [ionic-feedback-sample](https://github.com/Ritzlgrmft/ionic-feedback-sample).
+A sample app using this module is [ionic-feedback-sample](https://github.com/Ritzlgrmft/ionic-feedback-sample).

 ## Screenshots